 Communities with more trees have less graffiti, noise and litter.
 Kids who spend time in communities with more trees have less ADD and more self-discipline.
 We all need to spend more time outside among the trees, and planting trees is a good way to do that.

 In addition to mental health benefits, trees offer a myriad of benefits for our physical health.
 For example, communities with more trees have fewer cases of childhood asthma and lung disease.

 This brings us back to the beginning of my story.
 When I arrived at the emergency room the doctors found me in full cardiac arrest.
 I ended up with two stents and a long road to recovery.
 Yet I was lucky.
 The ER doctor told my friend, “Good thing he knew to take the aspirin, it saved his life.”

 The blood thinning qualities of aspirin allowed the blood to pass thru the 90% blocked artery in my heart and prevented me from going into cardiac arrest until I got to the ER.
 The aspirin saved my life.
 So how is this connected to the benefit of trees?
-Aspirin comes from the bark of a willow tree, so in 2010 my life was literally saved by a tree.
+Aspirin originally came from the bark of a willow tree, so in 2010 my life was literally saved by a tree.

 John McFadden is CEO of Green Interchange.
 He has led municipalities, organizations, and individuals in forest restoration and environmental education.
 He’s led thousands of volunteers in stream restoration and reforestation, planting over 700,000 trees.
 His work has earned many awards including four Governor’s Environmental Stewardship Awards.